REPOZY/Hookbridge/README.md

 ---

-## Extending hookbridge: adding a new platform
+## Extending Hookbridge: adding a new platform

-hookbridge is built to support more platforms as the AI coding tool ecosystem grows.
+Hookbridge is built to support more platforms as the AI coding tool ecosystem grows.
 Each platform is a self-contained adapter file.

 **Three things to add** when supporting a new platform: